Trademarks

 Not all signs can be trademarks.
 There are a number of legal reasons why a sign cannot be a trademark.
 A court can decide that a previously registered trademark is, in fact, invalid for one of these reasons and declare the registration to be null and void.
 The main reasons for a trademark to be deemed invalid, the so-called grounds of exclusion are listed below.

 1. The sign is not distinctive.
 This is the most common ground for exclusion and, in fact, flows directly from the very definition of a trademarkA trademark is a sign which distinguishes a company's goods or services from those of others.
 Therefore, a sign which is unable to do that is not a trademark.
-Here are some examples of signs which lack distinctive character.
-Here are some examples of signs which lack distinctive character.
+Here are some examples of signs which lack distinctive character:

 • FUN TOY: for a toy